llvm/circt/docs/GettingStarted.md

 you want debug info to go with it.  `Release` mode makes a very large difference in performance.

+If you plan to use the Python bindings, you should also specify `-DCIRCT_BINDINGS_PYTHON_ENABLED=ON`.

 5) **Optionally configure your environment**: